vvarada2009/varada-student/hacks/personal-reflection.md

 **Overall Idea:** These lessons are designed to **teach programming concepts** while simultaneously testing **language identification skills**, making learning engaging and practical.

+## 🤝 Team’s Plan with Lessons

+From feedback and reflection, our team realized we needed to connect the game more with class lessons and make it more engaging and accessible.

+# Feedback we received:

+- 👍 Fun and engaging concept for rookies

+- 👎 Needs to tie more directly to course lessons

+- 👩‍💻 Should collaborate with advanced coders for design + accessibility improvements

+# Our plan moving forward:

+- 📝 Integrate actual lesson content into the quiz (not just random snippets)

+- 🎥 Add short (<1 min) explanatory videos alongside written explanations

+- 🧩 Offer targeted practice based on scoreboard results

+- 🎨 Improve visual design + accessibility (color contrast, fonts, layout)

+- 🌐 Eventually integrate into the OpenCS platform for broader use

 ---

 # 🎯 Individual Goals